-For 2009, Mercedes-Benz has replaced the G500--a former military vehicle--with the 382-horsepower G550.
-It also boosted the G55 AMG's supercharged engine to 500 hp.
-Mercedes-Benz focuses largely on road-going manners with its M-Class SUV, but the G-Class is a hard-core offroad machine that comfortably seats five people.
+Mercedes-Benz focuses largely on road-going manners with its M-Class SUV, but the G-Class is a hard-core off-road machine that comfortably seats five people.
 Competitors include the Hummer H2 and Land Rover Range Rover.

-This distinctive SUV's strictly utilitarian appearance is somewhat softened by body-colored bumpers and rocker panels and a stainless steel spare-tire cover.
-At 185.6 inches long overall on a 112.2-inch wheelbase, the G-Class is 3 inches shorter than the 2006 M-Class, but it stands 6.3 inches taller.
+This distinctive SUV's strictly utilitarian appearance is somewhat softened by body-colored bumpers and rocker panels, plus a stainless steel spare-tire cover.
+At 183.5 inches long on a 112.2-inch wheelbase, the G-Class is 77.8 inches tall and 71.3 inches at its widest.

 - Alcantara leather headliner in G55 AMG